Heriberto Félix Guerra

 Jesús Heriberto Félix Guerra (born 12 March 1962) is a Mexican economist and entrepreneur invited to the policy since 2004, a supporter of the National Action Party.
 He graduated in economics from the Instituto Tecnológico y de Estudios Superiores de Monterrey.
-He served as Secretary of Social Development of Mexico by appointment of then President Felipe Calderon Hinojosa since December 9 of 2009 to November 30 of 2012.
+He served as Secretary of Social Development of Mexico by appointment of then President Felipe Calderon Hinojosa from December 9, 2009, to November 30, 2012.

 Family life

 Heriberto Félix was born in Culiacán, Sinaloa.
 He is married to Lorraine Clouthier Carrillo (daughter of former presidential candidate of the National Action Party, Manuel Clouthier del Rincón "the Maquío"), who has raised a family with six children.

 Business life

 In 1986 began his business career in which he has had the opportunity to participate in various companies in the sectors of construction, housing and food.

 Within business organizations, was President of CANACINTRA in Culiacán, VP CANACINTRA nationally, president of the Economic Development Council of Sinaloa (CODESIN), member of the Presidential Council for Business Competitiveness, the National Board for Micro, Small and Medium Enterprises and the National Interministerial Group for the Promotion of Investment and Foreign Trade.

 As part of their work in the business, has been lecturer at Harvard University, and at the Organization for Economic Cooperation and Development (OECD) in Milan, Italy.

 Currently serves on the Council of Businessmen of Sinaloa.